izzat138/stm32knightrider/README.md

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to implement the Knight Rider lights.
 A C code is included in this repository for reference.

-stm32knightrider contains the project that use pins GPIOA-PIN0, GPIOA-PIN4, GPIOA-PIN6, GPIOA-PIN7, GPIOB-PIN0, GPIOB-PIN1, GPIOB-PIN10 and GPIOB-PIN11 to light up the LEDs with the Knight Rider pattern.
+stm32knightrider contains the project that uses pins GPIOA-PIN0, GPIOA-PIN4, GPIOA-PIN6, GPIOA-PIN7, GPIOB-PIN0, GPIOB-PIN1, GPIOB-PIN10 and GPIOB-PIN11 to light up the LEDs with the Knight Rider pattern.